Anjun93/grid2demand/README.md

 "Step 5: Calculate Zone-to-zone Accessibility Matrix by Centroid-to-centroid Straight Distance" gd.ProduceAccessMatrix(latitude=30)
-# users can customize the latitude of the research area and accessibility.csv
+# users can customize the latitude of the area of interest and accessibility.csv

 "Step 6: Apply Gravity Model to Conduct Trip Distribution" gd.RunGravityModel(trip_purpose=1, a=None, b=None, c=None)